 Car camping is as easy and as close as your nearest national forest, or even KOA.
 Pack the car and hit the road for a weekend or the whole summer and stay cheap in campsites while you eat cheap, too.
 And the next road trip is as simple as packing the car and leaving camp.

 U.S. maps will be crucial to your road trip planning, whether it's paper copies or using Google Maps on your phone.
 Check out some great road trip guidebooks like Lonely Planet's "Road Trip Route 66" and "The Most Scenic Drives in America."

 You want to see the real core of the country you're traveling through?
 Eschew the chain on the interstate and hit Main Street for a cafe.
 It may take some time to locate the really good food, and TripAdvisor and Yelp will help you find your way.
 Try real roadside restaurants and cafes on any drive for a slice of Americana and apple pie.

 Stay Safe on the Road

-Travel is as safe as you make it, and travel in the U.S. can be every bit as risky as travel abroad if you're not prepared -- that's why I always say that traveling abroad is perfectly safe when compared to staying at home.
-Some resources on staying safe on your road trip:
+Travel is as safe as you make it, and travel in the U.S. can be every bit as risky as travel abroad if you're not prepared -- that's why we always say that traveling abroad is perfectly safe when compared to staying at home.

 Be Ready for Roadside Emergencies